-What is the best way to keep the kief powdery after I decarboxylate it?
-Thank you
+What is the best way to keep powdery kief powdery after I decarboxylate it?
+Thank you.

 For dry varieties a fine grater or microplaner can also do the trick, but most kief is already too crumbly for this, but I have seen some varieties where this works.
 Again, providing it is not too gummy, cause if it is too gummy it will just make a mess of the grater.

 If your kief is ultra gummy, I try to save this type for use in recipes and foods that call for heating.
 Heated in liquids, most, if not all of the kief will dissolve and disappear into the foods.
 Even the sticky, gummy variety.

 No matter what the variety, I do the crushing, mashing, etc. right before adding to the recipe.
 That's cause if you do it sooner, depending on the temperature and how the kief is stored, it can clump back together again.

 Hope this helps.